yueyu1030/AttrPrompt/README.md

 # AttrPrompt
-This repo contains the code and dataset used in the paper [Large Language Model as Attributed Training Data Generator: A Tale of Diversity and Bias]().
+This repo contains the code and dataset used in the paper [Large Language Model as Attributed Training Data Generator: A Tale of Diversity and Bias](https://arxiv.org/abs/2306.15895), to appear at NeurIPS 2023 (D&B Track).
-It also provides a framework for development and evaluation of your own training data generation models.
+It also provides a framework for developing and evaluating your training data generation pipelines with Large Language Models.

 ## Framework
 ![Attrprompt](figure/workflow-v3-cut.png)

 ## Dataset
 ### Generated Datasets
-The datasets, including the original train/valiation/test data, the generated training data, as well as label names are available in Huggingface Dataset Hub:
+The datasets, including the original train/validation/test data, the generated training data, as well as label names are available in Huggingface Dataset Hub:
 | Dataset | # Train | # Test | # Class | Task  | Domain | Link |
 | ------  | ------- | ----- | ----------- | ----------- | ----------- | ----------- |
 |  NYT | 9k | 1.15k | 26 | Multiclass | News | [nyt-attrprompt](https://huggingface.co/datasets/yyu/nyt-attrprompt)